MI-AFP/tutorials/tutorials/01_fp-env.md

 ### Editors and IDEs

-There are several editors you may use for writing Haskell programs, most probably there is some extension for you favorite editor.
+There are several editors you may use for writing Haskell programs, most probably there is some extension for your favorite editor.
 We recommend one of those:

 * [Vim with plugins](https://wiki.haskell.org/Vim)
 * [IntelliJ IDEA with HaskForce](http://haskforce.com)